containerd/nerdctl/docs/testing/tools.md

-nerdtest.Soci // a test requires the soci snapshotter nerdtest.Stargz // a test requires the stargz snapshotter nerdtest.Rootless // a test requires Rootless nerdtest.RootFul // a test requires Rootful nerdtest.Build // a test requires buildkit nerdtest.CGroup // a test requires cgroup nerdtest.NerdctlNeedsFixing // indicates that a test cannot be run on nerdctl yet as a fix is required
+nerdtest.Soci // a test requires the soci snapshotter nerdtest.Stargz // a test requires the stargz snapshotter nerdtest.Rootless // a test requires Rootless nerdtest.Rootful // a test requires Rootful nerdtest.Build // a test requires buildkit nerdtest.CGroup // a test requires cgroup nerdtest.NerdctlNeedsFixing // indicates that a test cannot be run on nerdctl yet as a fix is required